 Over her career, Dr. Cook has garnered dozens of national and international honours recognizing her outstanding contributions to critical care research.
 Her research focuses on creating measurable health, social and economic benefits for patients needing advanced life support.
 Her pioneering research has transformed critical care medicine and has had an enduring global impact on patients, practice, and policy.

 About the Gairdner Foundation:

 The Gairdner Foundation was established in 1957 by Toronto stockbroker, James Gairdner to award annual prizes to scientists whose discoveries have had major impact on scientific progress and on human health.
-Since 1959 when the first awards were granted, 394 scientists have received a Canada Gairdner Award and 92 to date have gone on to receive the Nobel Prize.
-The Canada Gairdner Awards promote a stronger culture of research and innovation across the country through our Outreach Programs including lectures and research symposia.
-The programs bring current and past laureates to a minimum of 15 universities across Canada to speak with faculty, trainees and high school students to inspire the next generation of researchers.
+Since 1959 when the first awards were granted, 402 scientists have received a Canada Gairdner Award and 96 to date have gone on to receive the Nobel Prize.
+The Canada Gairdner Awards promote a stronger culture of research and innovation across the country through our outreach programs including lectures and research symposia.
+The programs bring current and past laureates to universities across Canada to speak with faculty, trainees and high school students to inspire the next generation of researchers.
 Annual research symposia and public lectures are organized across Canada to provide Canadians access to leading science through Gairdner’s convening power.
 Gairdner is supported nationally by the Government of Canada.